 The caravan had left from Honduras in mid October and was made up of mostly Hondurans but people from Guatemala also joined along the way.
 At it’s peak it was estimated that about 6,000 migrants were traveling in this particular caravan.

 Karin (5) is wearing one of the Christmas gifts that was donated to the shelter that she is staying at in Tijuana while her family waits their turn to file for asylum.
 She is lit by a flashlight her father is holding because the electricity at the shelter went out and no one ever came to fix it during the two weeks that I was there.
 All the lovely donations that Karin gets to enjoy at the shelter will have to be left behind once she enters U.S. immigration.
-Migrants are only allowed to bring the clothes on their backs and nothing else once they enter ICE detention.
+Migrants are only allowed to bring the clothes on their backs once they enter ICE detention.

 Karen & Brytanni